googleapis/google-cloud-java/google-cloud-bigquerystorage/README.md

       <artifactId>google-cloud-bigquerystorage</artifactId>
     </dependency>
 ```
+[//]: # ({x-version-update-start:google-cloud-bigquerystorage:released})
-If you are using Maven without Bom, Add this to your dependencies.
+If you are using Maven without a BOM, add this to your dependencies.
 ```xml
     <dependency>
       <groupId>com.google.cloud</groupId>